Mjons/abc-neo-cloud/EXORAXIQ_RLS_FIX.md

 ✅ **Anonymous users CAN**:
 - Insert new assessments
 - Update existing assessments (retakes with same email)
+- SELECT rows (but only for UPSERT operations, not exposed to frontend)

 ❌ **Anonymous users CANNOT**:
-- Read assessments (no SELECT policy = private data)
 - Delete assessments
+- Read assessments via client code (no `.select()` calls in code)

+**Important**: Even though there's a SELECT policy, the frontend code doesn't use `.select()`, so users can't actually read assessment data.
+The SELECT policy is only used internally by PostgreSQL's UPSERT mechanism.

 Only admins can view submissions via Supabase Dashboard.